Inslee, lawmakers turn up heat on oil companies as WA gas prices top nation

 Months before the state’s carbon-pricing program launched, gasoline prices began climbing until Washington surpassed California in June for the nation’s most expensive fuel.
 Meanwhile, conservative think tanks, industry trade associations and nonprofit groups funded by the industry fired up campaigns casting blame on the state’s new policies.

+“They claimed the program would cost ‘pennies,’ but Washington’s consumers are now paying 50 cents per gallon for just the cap-and-trade program,” Catherine Reheis-Boyd, WSPA President and CEO, said in a statement.

+Braun said “it is patently ridiculous to assume the oil companies would just absorb the hit,” from the legislation that put a price on pollution.

 After breaking annual profit records in 2022, U.S. and European oil giants ExxonMobil, Shell, Chevron and TotalEnergies posted their highest ever Q1 net profits in 2023.
+While none of the companies have refineries in the state

 In Washington, at least one oil company has added a line item listed as “cap at the rack,” a reference to the state’s new program, of more than 50 cents per gallon of diesel sold at the wholesale level.
 That amount is similar to estimates of compliance costs from industry and academic sources.